discretize/discretize-guides/fractals/shattered-observatory/index.md

 <Tab specialization="Berserker">
 **Build variation**
-- Bad group with no cc: Mace Mace
+- Bad group with no cc: Mace/Mace
-- If you are running with a lot of blue classes: Mace Torch
+- If you are running with a lot of blue classes: Mace/Torch
-- If you are running in a meta comp: Mace Warhorn
+- If you are running in a meta comp: Mace/Warhorn or Mace/Mace depending on your CC coordination.

 **Prestacking**
 - Drop a fire field with <Skill name="Flames of war"/>.